-The signature of the 2004 European Constitution in the Palazzi Capitolini had the indirect effect of accelerating the reopening of a nice terrace which offers a striking view over most of the domes of Rome.
+The signature of the (not ratified) 2004 European Constitution in Palazzo dei Conservatori had the indirect effect of accelerating the reopening of a nice terrace which offers a striking view over most of the domes of Rome.

-The museum located in the two twin palaces of Piazza del Campidoglio was recently expanded to include the adjoining Palazzo Caffarelli and its terrace is now part of the museum cafeteria.
+The museum located in the two twin palaces of Piazza del Campidoglio was recently expanded to include the adjoining Palazzo Caffarelli and its terrace now houses the museum cafeteria.

 The first public gardens were designed at the beginning of the XIXth centuries by the French authorities and they were completed by Pope Pius VII; they included a wide terrace overlooking Piazza del Popolo (the image shows the tip of its obelisk) and with the an excellent view of the Vatican.

 The terrace most Romans dream of (left) and private terraces near Piazza di Spagna (right)

 The wealthiest families very often had a private terrace in the form of a loggia from which they could enjoy a view over Rome.
 This facility adds a lot to the value of the house especially for those who entertain a great deal, either because they like it or because it is required by their job.